 The Clipped Surrogate Objective

-Let be the probability ratio.
+Let be the probability ratio. is the frozen behavioral policy — the parameters that generated the current rollout batch ; it stays pinned throughout all inner SGD epochs, with only incrementing when new trajectories are collected.
 The raw (unclipped) surrogate is just — this is , the policy gradient objective with importance sampling.

 The PPO-Clip objective is: